• Share this on:

 Source: Kave Home @ YouTube

-Figure 8: The popularity of ethical products amongst clients of HDHT retailers
+Figure 8: Popularity of ethical products among clients of HDHT retailers

 Opportunities

-• Recycling/upcycling materials from local consumption/production can be a major opportunity.
-Waste or offcut materials from industry are often readily available and relatively inexpensive.
-The market is ready for such concepts.
+• Recycling/upcycling materials from local consumption/production can be an opportunity.
+Waste or offcut materials from the industry are often readily available and relatively cheap.

-• Consumers are very interested in the story of your value chain — not just to make sure that materials are really recycled, but because it is fun to know that an item used to be part of something else (e.g. a billboard, office furniture or second-hand clothing).
-This makes good storytelling very important.
+• Consumers are interested in the story of your value chain.
+Not just to make sure that materials are really recycled, but because consumers appreciate knowing that an item used to be part of something else.

 • Social/environmental certification can add value and credibility to your concept.

-• Positive gender values can make you stand out in the market.
+• Positive gender values can make you stand out.

 Threats

-• Western designers are also creating concepts based on recycling and upcycling.
-This means that design expectations are quite high, and that competition is coming from European designers as well.
+• Western designers are also creating concepts based on recycling/upcycling.
+This means that design expectations are quite high, and that you will also be competing with European designers.

-• In the long term, the European trend of buying local (‘Made in Europe’) to reduce environmental impact may become a threat to you.
-Read also about the trend of changing global supply chains.
+• In the long term, the trend of buying local (‘Made in Europe’) to reduce environmental impact could become a threat to you.

 Tips: